Belarus protests enter 6th week, still demand leader resign

 “Lukashenko has not been able to show Putin that he is in control of the situation and has put out the flame of protest, and this may push the Kremlin to seek an alternative scenario and candidate,” independent political analyst Valery Karbalevich told The Associated Press.

-Lukashenko has ruled the nation of 9.5 million people with an iron fist since 1994, harshly repressing the opposition and the media.
+Lukashenko has ruled the Eastern European nation of 9.5 million people with an iron fist since 1994, harshly repressing the opposition and the media.
 But the protesters’ determination appears strong this time, despite daily detentions and reports of police beatings and abuse.

-Interior Ministry spokeswoman Olga Chemodanova said about 250 people were detained Sunday in Minsk.
-She also said demonstrations took place in 16 other cities.
+The Interior Ministry said more than 400 people were detained Sunday in Minsk.
+The ministry also reported that demonstrations took place in 16 other cities, including Brest, where police used water cannon against a crowd of several thousand.

 “The source of power in Belarus is the people, not Lukashenko and the Kremlin,” read placards carried by some marchers in Minsk.
 “Tell me who your friends are and I will say who you are,” read another that bore photos of Lukashenko and Putin.